-Sit in the approved operator position, select a direction, then slowly press the throttle pedal.
+Sit in the approved operator position, turn the start switch OFF and select a direction, then slowly press the throttle pedal.

-The vehicle should not operate.
+• The vehicle should not operate.

 Release the pedal and place the direction control switch in the center OFF position.